johnjcamilleri/Maltese-GF-Resource-Grammar/doc/Verbs.md

 # Maltese GF Resource Grammar: Verbs
-_John J. Camilleri, 2009-2012_
-_Last updated: 2012-04-16_

-Notes about the implementation of Maltese **verbs**.
+Notes about the GF implementation of Maltese **verbs**.
-This file is both a documentaion, as well as a to-do list.
+This file is both a documentaion, as well as a to-do list, and will be in flux a lot.

 ## Checklist